 1. Recognition and praise

-Simply recognizing the hard work your teachers do can go a long way toward building motivation.
+Simply recognizing the hard work your teachers do can go a long way toward motivating your childcare staff.
 As a director, whenever I arrive in the morning, I walk around to every classroom just to say good morning and see how everything is going.
 By just taking 15 minutes out of your day to walk around and chat with everyone, you can make sure your staff feel valued as human beings (and, as a bonus, get a feeling for how the day is going).

 Find ways to squeeze in some praise into your morning check-ins.
 Oftentimes, we have no idea what our staff are going through in their home life, and we need to remember that it is our job to make sure they do their job well.
 It costs nothing to throw a positive vibe or two in there!
 Even a comment as simple as, “When did you guys make these art projects on the wall?
 I love them!” can help your staff feel like their efforts are being seen.